Ruling gradient: Compensation for curvature

 Other things being equal, a train is harder to pull around a curve than it is on straight track because the wagons – especially bogie (2 axle) wagons – try to follow the chord of the curve and not the arc.
 To compensate for this, the gradient should be a little less steep the sharper the curve is; the necessary grade reduction is assumed to be given by a simple formula such as 0.04 per cent per "degree of curve", the latter being a measure of curve sharpness used in the United States.
 On a 10-degree curve (radius 573.7 feet) the grade would thus need to be 0.4% less than the grade on straight track.

-Compensation for gradients in tunnels

-Tunnels on steep gradients can present problems for air-breathing locomotives, such as steam locomotives and diesel locomotives.
-Poor ventilation in long or narrow tunnels can starve the locomotive of power.
-The solution is analogous to compensation for curvature and requires the gradient in the tunnel and for some distance on either side to be greatly reduced compared to the ruling grade.
-Unfortunately, the necessary compensation for gradient is not a simple equation, but is rather a trial and error process.
-Since one cannot build several tunnels to find out which one is best, it is useful to study existing tunnels with steep gradients.

-Moisture from exhausts and springs can also make the rails slippery, and allowance may need to be taken for that as well.